wei2912/wei2912.github.io/README.md

 # wei2912.github.io ![Build and Deploy](https://github.com/wei2912/blog-src/workflows/Build%20and%20Deploy/badge.svg)

-This is the source of my personal blog and is where I keep my articles as well as the code of my static site generator, whichis based upon [Hakyll](https://jaspervdj.be/hakyll/).
+This is the source of my personal blog and is where I keep my articles as well as the code of my static site generator, which is based upon [Hakyll](https://jaspervdj.be/hakyll/).

 # Installation

 To build the source, you need [Stack](https://www.haskellstack.org/).
-The whole source is in Haskell and the package can be easily and reproducibly built with Stack.
+The whole source is in Haskell and the package can be reproducibly built with Stack.

 ```bash
 stack setup # if you need to set up a GHC environment that is separate from your system